Updated: March 17, 2026

-Property investors looking for their next lucrative deal and expats moving to Portugal, deciding whether to purchase or rent a home, have one common question in mind: Is it a good time to buy property in Portugal in 2025?
+Property investors looking for their next lucrative deal and expats moving to Portugal, deciding whether to purchase or rent a home, have one common question in mind: Is now the prime opportunity for buying property in Portugal in 2026?

 Portugal's Property Market in Mid-2025: A Snapshot

+The Portuguese real estate market is also expected to continue its growth trajectory, with increasing transaction volumes and investment.
 Here is a snapshot of important key indicators and trends of the market, and what it means for buyers:

 Indicator | Mid-2025 figures | Good or bad for buyers? |